david-fong/capswalk/dev-guide.md

 - Use `socket.connect` instead of `socket.open`.
 - Use `socket.disconnect` instead of `socket.close`.
 - Use `to` instead of `in`.

+- On the serverside, bind events to functions declared on a prototype (when possible) to avoid creating unnecessary function objects.
+This is not important for the client since only one connection for namespace is made.

 ### ES6 #private Fields